PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-06 07:51:15
+Last updated: 2024-04-06 07:52:28
-Random Quote: Believe me, I’ve had five divorces.
-Do you know what five divorces are?
-Five times I believed in love. - Berlin
+Random Quote: Weakness is not in us, it is what we have outside. - Professor